 Cultivate also has volunteers who have special talents in specific fields such as photography/video-making, technology, financial accounting, marketing, etc. They help our partners when needed.

+If you are interested in Level 3 of our training program, we do not offer refunds once you have been accepted, as we have a limited number of spots available in the cohort.
 We need you to start the application process first, which helps us get to know you and ensure that you understand what the program is and what it is not.
 You simply start by filling out the interest form and then setting up a phone call or online call with our staff.
 During this call we will explain to you what our program offers.
 If you are still interested in the program, there is a short application form we will need to receive from you.